AimeeParlow/FEND-Project-4/README.md

 ## Installation

-you can try the from [HERE](https://aimeeparlow.github.io/FEND-Project-4/)
+you can try the game [HERE](https://aimeeparlow.github.io/FEND-Project-4/)

 or